aucloud/aucloud.github.io/docs/Platform_Overview/portal/billing_portal.md

 ### Billing overview

-1. The billing portal can be accessed by logging on to the AUCloud portal.
-Log on to the portal with the credentials provided by your administrator.
+1. The billing portal can be accessed by logging on to the [AUCloud Portal.](../../Platform_Services/reference_urls.md#portal-ui) Log on to the portal with the credentials provided by your administrator.

 1. The billing information can be accessed by selecting the Billing tab on the ribbon bar of the dashboard.